RUNCARZY/uavs3e/README.md

  2) supports to compile for Windows/Linux systems.
  3) optimized for SSE4/AVX2 chips.
  4) 10bit encoding on all supported platforms (without SIMD).
+ 5) The uavs3 codec has supported x86 and arm platforms, and has been tested and verified on the Kunpeng processor.
+ 6) The ARM platform recommends the Kunpeng processor.

 # license
   Copyright reserved by “Peking University Shenzhen Graduate School”, “Peng Cheng Laboratory”, and “Guangdong Bohua UHD Innovation Corporation” <br><br>